Show Schedule

 4. A bunch of mixed culinary herbs in a container. (without flowers) Please name if possible.

-5. Vase of 5 Zinnias.
+5. Vase of 5 Marigolds in a vase.

 6. Vase of 3 Hydrangea flower stems (any variety).